-Can I write an column for you?
+Can I write a column for you?

-We're not looking for columnists now.
+If you're interested in becoming a regular contributor, please contact us.
 We are accepting proposals for individual articles, for hot topics and for series of two or three articles.
 Any future columnists will be selected from among the people who have written good articles.

 FAQs about the Article Process